 of an institution is being established as premium payer for an institutionalized enrollee,

-is transferred to another institution.
+or is transferred to another institution.

 In the event a change in payer becomes necessary, develop a new payer in accordance

-with the guides outlined above.
+with the guides outlined in this section.